ceccoemi/btb/README.md

 * OpenSSL
 * pthread
 * curl
+* valgrind

 ## How to compile, test and run

-To compile and run the tests, `cd` into the root directory of the project and run
+To compile and run the tests (with valgrind checks), `cd` into the root directory of the project and run

     make